-CVS II recognized that to provide an adequate distance learning program, the school would need to provide each student with a computer and hotspot when needed.
+CVWPCS recognized that to provide an adequate distance learning program, the school would need to provide each student with a computer and hotspot when needed.
 Also, all newly enrolled students are provided a computer and hotspot if a computer and the internet are not available in their home.
-CVS II finds this an area of success in being able to mobilize, deliver, and purchase enough computers and hotspots to support students in their learning.
-Survey results from families and students state they are satisfied with CVS II and how they responded to the Pandemic and transitioned to distance learning.
+CVWPCS finds this an area of success in being able to mobilize, deliver, and purchase enough computers and hotspots to support students in their learning.
+Survey results from families and students state they are satisfied with CVWPCS and how they responded to the Pandemic and transitioned to distance learning.
 Prior to distance learning, students completed their work through credit packets.
 Upon moving to distance learning, credit packets were converted to editable credits that could be completed using Kami or another platform while the student-teacher engaged in online instruction.
-Students-teachers were able to collaborate during the instructional process to ensure rigorous coursework and credits were completed.
+Students and teachers were able to collaborate during the instructional process to ensure rigorous coursework and credits were completed.
 Completed student work is shared with their teacher and operations staff member through Google Docs.
-Instead of students having onsite appointments with their teachers, the student needed tutoring support, that occurred online instead of in-person one-on-one.
+Instead of students having onsite appointments with their teachers, the students had online appointments which mirrored their on-site appointments as much as possible in the virtual setting.
+For example, if a student needed tutoring support, that occurred online instead of in-person one-on-one.
 SGI courses occurred via a Google Classroom instead of onsite.
-In addition, CVS II has developed COVID-19 specific elective courses to provide students with choice and voice during this time of distance learning to help them express their journey.
-These elective credits range from a socialemotional curriculum to supplemental material that aligns with the core curriculum.

-CVS II had many successes in the distance learning model which included providing students with the adequate technology to complete their coursework and receive instruction, mobilizing quickly to convert the curriculum online, and providing the staff with the necessary professional development to ensure the teachers felt confident delivering instruction through an online platform.

-A challenge for CVS II was maintaining participation and adequate progress for all students.
-Although CVS II had student retention supports, student attendance and work completion decreased during the pandemic.
+In addition, CVWPCS has developed COVID-19 specific elective courses to provide students with choice and voice during this time of distance learning to help them express their journey.
+These elective credits range from a social-emotional curriculum to supplemental material that aligns with the core curriculum.
+CVWPCS had many successes in the distance learning model which included providing students with the adequate technology to complete their coursework and receive instruction, mobilizing quickly to convert the curriculum online, and providing the staff with the necessary professional development to ensure the teachers felt confident delivering instruction through an online platform.
+A challenge for CVWPCS was maintaining participation and adequate progress for all students.
+Although CVWPCS had student retention support staff in place, student attendance and work completion decreased during the pandemic.